astriaai/articles/blog/virtual-tryon.md

 * **Shoppers **can quickly see how clothes would look on them by simulating the garments on their own images.
 This enhances the shopping experience, increases customer satisfaction, and can lead to higher sales.

-# Steps to Virtual Garment Try-On with Astria.ai
+# Steps to Virtual Garment Try-On with Astria

-Developers interested in integrating Virtual Try-On capabilities into their applications can seamlessly utilize the APIs provided by [Astria.ai](Astria.ai).
+Developers interested in integrating Virtual Try-On capabilities into their applications can seamlessly utilize the APIs provided by [https://www.astria.ai](Astria).

 Here’s what you need to do step-by-step.